POV entering photo studio through cracked door

 Legal Liability

 Due diligence requires you to perform a risk assessment, especially for publicly traded companies.
-If you’re working with an insecure vendor and it burns your company, you may be legally liable.
+If you’re working with a lax vendor and it burns your company, you may be legally liable.

-If you’re considering working with an outsourced photo editing service, be sure your risk assessment covers the following vulnerabilities.
+If you’re considering working with an outsource vendor, be sure your risk assessment covers the following vulnerabilities.

 Building a risk profile (20 questions to ask every vendor)

 First, map out the process.
-Where are your images going?
+Where are your assets going?
 How are they secured at each stage?
 Who has access to them?
 How is that access controlled?

 Ask each potential vendor the following 20 questions: